13 Mistakes to Avoid When Buying a Used Travel Trailer

 Mistake 5: Buying Warranty from the Dealer

-From experience, the money spent on extended warranty proves to be money through into a black hole.
+From experience, the money spent on extended warranty proves to be money that went into a black hole.
 When you need warranty work done, your dealership will let your RV sit in their lot for half a year and do nothing.
 They’ll usually blame the lack of parts and original parts.

 Don’t buy a warranty, don’t buy add-ons, and don’t buy absolutely anything from the dealership aside from the RV.
 Every answer to your need should be a no, period, end of the story.